mohit2708/study/database/mysql_database/1_mysql.md

 6. Use stored procedures
 7.

+### What is the difference between CHAR and VARCHAR?

 ### What is MySQL?Explain the differences between **SQL** and **MySQL**?In which language has MySQL been written?How to create a database in MySQL?.What is the MySQL server’s default port?  ->3306